intel/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will distinguish between OpenCL NDRange kernels using information such as the kernel's Preferred Work Group Size Multiple (AKA SIMD size).

+##### `DevicePerformanceTimeGWOTracking` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will distinguish between OpenCL NDRange kernels with different global work offsets for the purpose of device performance timing.

 ##### `DevicePerformanceTimeGWSTracking` (bool)

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will distinguish between OpenCL NDRange kernels with different global work sizes for the purpose of device performance timing.